 The compound should be used "sparingly" to avoid an additional task of cleaning excess compound (dark patina looking marks).
 The various shapes also allow you greater access and control of the areas to be polished.

-Achieving the same level of mirror polish than silver sheet is very difficult and would take a great amount of time.
-However, if you work clean and refine your clay until silky smooth, this is the best way to achieve a beautiful gloss finish.
+Achieving the same level of mirror polish than silver sheet can be challenging and would take a great amount of time.
+However, if you work clean and refine your clay until silky smooth BEFORE firing, this is the best way to achieve a beautiful gloss finish.